PlummersSoftwareLLC/NightDriverStrip/README.md

 The simplest configuration, `DEMO`, assumes you have a single meter strip of 144 LEDs and a power supply connected to your ESP32.
 It boots up, finds a single `RainbowFillEffect` in the `LoadEffectFactories()` function, and repeatedly calls its `Draw()` method to update the CRGB array before sending it out to the LEDs.
 If working correctly it should draw a scrolling rainbow palette on your LED strip.

 That simplest configuration, called here simply 'DEMO', is provided by a board specific buid environment.
-The list of environments can be seen by running 'python3 tools/show_envs.py', which would tell the reader that of this writing, hardware specific vriations of 'DEMO' include:
+The list of such environments can be seen by running 'python3 tools/show_envs.py', which would tell the reader that, as of this writing, hardware specific variations of 'DEMO' include:

 - demo
 - m5demo